 The Ultimate Guide to Sealing Laminate Floors

 Laminate flooring has taken over a large percentage of the wood flooring market.
-Although not an actual wood product, it is often seen as such, because it is made to look like wood.
-But much like the imprinted wood grain vinyl which is used in low-cost furniture, laminate flooring is only printed to look like wood; it is not normally wood.
+Although not an actual wood product, it is often seen as such because it is made to look like wood.
+But much like the imprinted wood grain vinyl used in low-cost furniture, laminate flooring is only printed to look like wood; it is not normally wood.

-On the other hand, true hardwood floors or even engineered hardwood floors are all wood.
-The basic difference between these two is that solid wood floors are ¾” thick planks of wood, which have been tongue and grooved so that they can interlock during installation.
-Engineered hardwood floors laminate a thin layer of hardwood to a plywood substrate, which is then cut with the tongue and groove for installation.
+On the other hand, actual hardwood floors or even engineered hardwood floors are all wood.
+The primary difference between these two is that solid wood floors are ¾” thick planks of wood that have been tongue-in-cheek so that they can interlock during installation.
+Engineered hardwood floors laminate a thin layer of hardwood to a plywood substrate, which is then cut with the tongue-and-groove for installation.

-Laminate floors offer a more cost-effective, while still attractive solution for those who need to be budget-conscious about their home décor.
-It gives them the ability to have the appearance of hardwood floors, without the expense.
+Laminate floors offer a more cost-effective yet still attractive solution for those who need to be budget-conscious about their home décor.
+They give the appearance of hardwood floors without the expense.

 However, there is a definite difference in quality between these products.
-While laminate floors are made to look like hardwood floors, and do a pretty good job of it, they are not.
+While laminate floors are made to look like hardwood floors and do a pretty good job of it, they are not.
 The imprinted layer of the laminate is thin and can become damaged or worn.
-In contrast to this, engineered hardwood floors can be lightly sanded and refinished a couple of times and hardwood floors can be heavily sanded and refinished several times over.
+In contrast, engineered hardwood floors can be lightly sanded and refinished a couple of times, and hardwood floors can be heavily sanded and refinished several times over.
 This difference increases the importance of protecting laminate floors.

-Many homeowners wonder if it is recommended to seal laminate floors.
-The short answer is “yes,” but there’s a lot more to this task than simply picking up a basic can of sealer and painting it onto your new laminate.
-When properly sealed, laminate floors resist spills better and offer greater durability.
+Many homeowners wonder if sealing laminate floors is recommended.
+The short answer is “yes,” but there’s much more to this task than simply picking up an essential can of sealer and painting it onto your new laminate.
+When adequately sealed, laminate floors resist spills better and offer excellent durability.
 This means a better, longer-lasting floor for you to enjoy through the years to come.

 Sealing Laminate Floors: The Pros and Cons

-This quick list of pros and cons will help you decide whether you’d like to leave your installation as-is, or go forward with the task of applying sealant to laminate flooring.
+This quick list of pros and cons will help you decide whether to leave your installation as-is or proceed with applying sealant to laminate flooring.

 Pros

-• The right sealant provides excellent spill protection.
+• The proper sealant provides excellent spill protection.

-• When you seal laminate floor expansion spaces in kitchens and bathrooms, there’s less risk of subfloor damage in the event of a large spill or leak.
+• When you seal laminate floor expansion spaces in kitchens and bathrooms, there’s less risk of subfloor damage in case of a large spill or leak.

 • Sealant is inexpensive.